The proxy servers configured on the management Console are further used to route traffic from/to agents.

 Proxy can route TCP and ZGT protocols only.
 Be sure to have these enabled in the Agent profile.
 Otherwise only proxied tunnel will be possible for a non-selected protocol (as was previously mentioned, agents will try direct connection first).
 This also means - to force agents to connect only through proxy, uncheck all protocols in the Agent profile.

 Proxy connection is reflected in Connectivity map of the Agent.
 On the example below direct connection to the (external) address discovered by tracker is not available on all protocols, so connection is established through proxy 192.168.56.200.

 Note, since proxy is used per whole agent, the map may show all proxy connection, not necessarily related to this particular job.

 Proxied connection is not reported in the Agent UI.

-Introducing a proxy into the environment will also has its impact on other Resilio Connect functionality, as described below
+Introducing a proxy into the environment will also have its impact on other Resilio Connect functionality, as described below

 Proxied connection is also limited by Bandwidth scheduler.

 Since real IP addresses of remote agents are hidden behind the proxy, Known hosts parameter in the Agent profile won't work for a proxied tunnel.
 In order to preserve the functionality, new parameter was introduced - Allowed peers.
 It accepts only AgentID as value, multiples lines are supported.
 AgentID can be learned from the Agent details.
 For this parameter to work, tracker must be enabled and reachable for the agents involved.

 Speed test can also be run through a proxy tunnel.
 For speed test through a proxy tunnel to be successful, corresponding tunnel shall be enabled in the Agent profile.
 For example, for speed test to run through Proxy_TCP tunnel, TCP tunnel protocol must be checked in selected agents' profiles.
 Otherwise speed test will give error "Network is unreachable:"